 Seasoned travelers making their way around Mexico City will know that the capital’s Metro train system —complemented by Metro Bus lines— can be the quickest way to traverse this highly-congested city.
 Indeed, anyone contemplating a visit to the historic center should consider using the Metro instead of road alternatives—not only is it less expensive, it’s quite likely to get you there and back in less time.

 Journey times can take longer in the rain season

-There is however a note of caution to be shared about metro use during Mexico’s rainy season (June to October), when torrential downpours can tip copious amounts of water onto the city’s streets—and metro train tracks.
+There is however a note of caution to be shared about metro use during Mexico’s rainy season (May/June to November), when torrential downpours can tip copious amounts of water onto the city’s streets—and metro train tracks.

 Mexico in your inbox

 Our free newsletter about Mexico brings you a monthly round-up of recently published stories and opportunities, as well as gems from our archives.